Akatmks/vsquickview/README.md

 vsqv.SetPreviewGroup([1934, 6849, 13226, 21647, 25374, 26811, 28499, 29111])
 ```

-In the vsquickview GUI, use `Shift` key with `Left` or `Right` key to go to the previous or next frame in the set preview group.
+In the vsquickview GUI, use `Ctrl` key with `Left` or `Right` key to go to the previous or next frame in the set preview group.

 You can add frame to or remove frame from the preview group using `R` Key from GUI.